Payfast/zencart-aggregation/README.md

    Upload the contents of the extracted module folder to your Zen Cart installation, matching the corresponding directories.
     - Ensure no files are overwritten; the Payfast files should only supplement existing directories.
-    - This behavior may vary depending on your FTP program.
+    - This behaviour may vary depending on your FTP program.
 If you're unsure, manually copy the files as outlined in the detailed instructions.

 4. **Login to Admin Console**